Set options to control the visibility of environment variables in a batch file.

 Issuing a SETLOCAL command, the batch script will inherit all current variables from the master environment/session.

-Issuing an ENDLOCAL command will restore any environment variables present before the SETLOCAL was issued.
+Issuing an ENDLOCAL command will restore all environment variables to the state they had before the SETLOCAL was issued.

-If a batch script does not use SETLOCAL and ENDLOCAL then all variables will be Global, i.e. visible and modifiable by other scripts.
+If a batch script does not use SETLOCAL then all variables will be Global, i.e. visible and modifiable by other scripts.

-Although global variables are easy to work with they are not good practice - for example if you have several batch scripts dealing with filenames (and these scripts may be CALLing one another), the first script may have a variable called _filename, the second script a different variable called file-name (a different name to avoid conflicting with the first script) a third script now needs something like file_name this quickly becomes very difficult to manage.
+Although global variables are easy to work with they are not good practice - for example if you have several batch scripts dealing with filenames (and these scripts are CALLing one another), the first script has a variable called _filename, the second script a different variable called file-name (a different name to avoid conflicting with the first script) a third script now needs something like file_name this quickly becomes very difficult to manage.

 With local variables you are free to use the same variable names in multiple batch scripts - there is no conflict because the local variables are not visible to any other script.